Courier-Developer/courier-client/UI-part/tagets.md

 #todo for this project
-- new group choose friends
+- OK new group choose friends
 - invite friends to group
+- multi-threads
 - loadings
 - flat window
 - image button